NETWORK MAINTENANCE

 Network Description

-Each interface displays various visual states that reflect the network's health metrics: stability, responsiveness, and connectivity.
-Owners must maintain core resources—compute, bandwidth, and memory—through their interactions, directly affecting both their individual node and the collective ecosystem.
+Each interface displays visual states that reflect health and incident pressure across the network.
+Owners maintain five core resources—compute, memory, bandwidth, resonance, and packages—through recurring actions, directly affecting both their node and the collective ecosystem.

 Themes